 Course content includes developmental psychology and assessment practices for math, science, literacy, and social studies.

 Like pre-law or pre-med, the Bachelor of Arts in Humanities for Teaching is a pre-education degree.
 Because we do not pack a teaching certificate into the program, students have time to hone their reading and writing skills, focus their studies in an endorsement area, and reflect on what it means to be a teacher.

-Students with a degree in Humanities for Teaching are excellent candidates for Master in Teaching programs, which enable them to earn an average of $7,000 per year more than their counterparts with only a Bachelor degree.
+Students with a degree in Humanities for Teaching are excellent candidates for the Master in Teaching program, which enables them to earn an average of $7,000 per year more than their counterparts with only a Bachelor degree.
 View our Learning Outcomes.

 Once students complete their degree and specialization, they are eligible to teach right away in both private and public schools.